gtaswin/DevOps-Essential-Guide/KUBERNETES.md

 - **Single Job**: Run once to completion
 - **Parallel Jobs**: Run multiple pods in parallel
 - **Work Queue**: Process items from a queue

+**What it does**: Run pods to completion for batch processing, data processing, or scheduled tasks with automatic retry and failure handling.
+**Why use it**: Execute one-time tasks (database migrations), batch processing (report generation), or scheduled operations (backups) reliably.

+💡 **Tip**: Use Jobs for one-time tasks and CronJobs for recurring scheduled operations.
+Both ensure tasks complete successfully with built-in retry logic.

 📖 **Learn More**: [Jobs Documentation](https://kubernetes.io/docs/concepts/workloads/controllers/job/) | [CronJobs Documentation](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)